 Queer identity is another kind of crossing, moving beyond the limiting binaries of straight/gay, male/female, etc. to a more expansive identity that promotes interrelatedness beyond normative standards (Anzaldúa, 2002, 1987/2007; Barnard, 1997).
-Barnard describes how Anzaldúa connects "queer" with "mestizaje" as "cross-identification between race and gender . . . between race and sexuality.
-She uses queerness to make queer identifications, to make identification queer, and to queer identity" (p.
-42).
-He writes:
+Barnard describes how Anzaldúa connects "queer" with "mestizaje" as "cross-identification representing the cardinality of infinite sets.
+Borges posits Aleph as a space in which the entire universe is contained.

-See Deleuze and Guattari (1986, 1987) and Donna Haraway (2003, 2007).for more information about becoming animal and animal people.
+9 See Deleuze and Guattari (1986, 1987) and Donna Haraway (2003, 2007).for more information about becoming animal and animal people.